Absenior03/configurator/CONTRIBUTING.md

 1. If you notice a bug or have a useful feature in mind raise an issue in the issue tracker or mention it in the discord server.

-2. Label issues accordingly in the issue tracker
+2. Label issues accordingly in the issue tracker.

 ## Pull Request Process

 1. We follow the standard ‘Fork and Pull’ workflow.
 2. Fetch the latest code from master branch and resolve any conflicts before sending a pull request.
 3. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
 4. Update the README.md with details of changes to the interface, this includes new environment